 The walk-in greenhouse is made by Ohuhu, a brand linked to a variety of products, from art supplies to automotive accessories.
 (Curiously, although the Ohuhu site touts its origins with some guy named Eric who derived the company name from the Hawaiian island of Oahu, both the website and trademark filings point to Ohuhu being owned by Yiwu Thousand Shores, a Chinese-based business.
 We’ll let you figure this one out.)

 Of note, Ohuhu also makes the aforementioned 4-tier greenhouse.
 Both have similar materials and similar profiles, including the same green tarp exterior wrapped about a steel frame.
-For example, both have the same green tarp exterior wrapped about a steel frame.
 Both also have the same 22-pound limit on each shelf.
 The biggest difference is size and price.
 Beyond that, though, the two seem to be broadly similar.

 We haven’t tested this walk-in greenhouse, but given the similarities to the 4-tier version, we think our observations of the smaller greenhouse also hold true for this larger one.